mtwtkman/pura/README.md

 ```

+Pura recognizes this file as a boilerplate of `shell.nix` named `hs`.

-you can call `pura hs` and it generates a `shell.nix` file like below
+After you executed `pura hs`, Pura generated a `shell.nix` like below

 ```nix
 with import <nixpkgs> {};